Bench Press Calories Burned Calculator

 How many calories does bench press burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 181 calories during 30 minutes of bench press.
-This is based on a MET value of 5.
+A person weighing 160 lbs (73 kg) burns approximately 191 calories during 30 minutes of bench press.
+This is based on a MET value of 5 for bench press.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of bench press?

-The MET (Metabolic Equivalent of Task) value for bench press is 5.
+The default MET (Metabolic Equivalent of Task) value for bench press is 5, while the selected training style uses MET 5.
 This means bench press burns 5 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is bench press good for weight loss?